AlaBouali/aura_tech_inter/README.md

 <br>urls/register.py ==> /register && /register/
 <br>urls/show-user-profile/{user_id} ==> /show-user-profile/<user_id> && /show-user-profile/<user_id>/
 <br>...
 <br>this will make adding / editing / fixing and deleting functionalities and views much easier and safer !
+You can check "routes.py" file to see with yourself how the routes's code is after loading it !

 <br>
 <br>